importantimport/a2/z/README.md

 # A2Z [WIP]

-A2Z (a.k.a Aria2 Z or A2Z-FE), is an experimental Aria2 frontend.

-It is currently not working properly.
+A2Z is an experimental Aria2 frontend, currently not working properly.

 <div align="center">